New Zealand: Cuisine

-The national cuisine has been described as Pacific Rim, incorporating the native Māori cuisine and diverse culinary traditions introduced by settlers and immigrants from Europe, Polynesia, and Asia.
+The national cuisine has been described as "Pacific Rim, with food drawing inspiration from Europe, Asia and Polynesia".
+There is a wide choice offered in restaurants throughout the country.
+A distinctive feature of New Zealand cuisine is the casual way it is eaten, reflecting the country's laid-back lifestyle.
+Summertime is popular for eating out in cafes or at a barbeque, where a range of meat and seafood is readily available.
+A tradition Maori hangi, where food is cooked underground beside heated rocks, is popular, usually prepared for special occasions.
+Fish and chips is a national favorite takeaway.

 New Zealand yields produce from land and sea—most crops and livestock, such as maize, potatoes and pigs, were gradually introduced by the early European settlers.
 Distinctive ingredients or dishes include lamb, salmon, kōura (crayfish), Bluff oysters, whitebait, pāua (abalone), mussels, scallops, pipi and tuatua (types of New Zealand shellfish), kūmara (sweet potato), kiwifruit, tamarillo, and pavlova (considered a national dessert).
 A hāngī is a traditional Māori method of cooking food using heated rocks buried in a pit oven that is still used for large groups on special occasions, such as tangihanga.